CZ-NIC/knot/doc/man_kxdpgun.rst

 **-l**, **--local** *localIP*\ [**/**\ *prefix*] Override the auto-detected source IP address.
-If an address range is specified instead, various IPs from the range will be used for different queries uniformly.
+If an address range is specified instead, various IPs from the range will be used for different queries uniformly (address range not supported in the QUIC mode).

 *targetIP*
   The IPv4 or IPv6 address of remote destination.